Trollofjom0215/audify-audiobook/README.md

 cd AudifyProject
 ```

-6 .Install Dependencies: Install all the necessary dependencies for the application.
+6. Install Dependencies: Install all the necessary dependencies for the application.
 This command will install the dependencies listed in the package.json file:

 ```sh
 npm install